Chapter 9 BWV 178 Wo Gott der Herr nicht bei uns hält

 They also suggest the sense of effort the good Christian requires in order to resist both temptation and the lures of surging foes.

 The fourth movement is yet another version of the chorale.
-Those who are familiar with the canon will be reminded of the earlier C 93 and the later C 4 both of which make relentless use of the chorale melody as a unifying device in every movement.
+Those who are familiar with the canon will be reminded of the earlier Cs 93 and, C 4 both of which make relentless use of the chorale melody as a unifying device in every movement.
 Students may wish to compare the three works and examine the many different ways in which Bach builds sections of, or complete (and often highly contrasting) movements from the one given melody.
 Some approaches are more complex than others but even when the fundamental concept is simple (as in this case) the detail, frequently, is not.

 The text decries the persecution we suffer from our enemies who falsely call themselves Christians and mask themselves under God’s very cloak.
 The tenors (whether one or more is unknown) sing the chorale complete and unadorned.
 But the accompaniment (oboes and continuo, the latter quite possibly a solo bassoon) is a gem of contrapuntal detail and motivic development.